We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In this post, I’m going to show you how to make an online store.

-Creating an online store is fairly easy.
+But…creating an online store is fairly easy.
 Selling isn’t.

 So, this post isn’t just about what ecommerce platform to use.
-It also spells out the 6 key steps you need to take to get a successful online store fully off the ground.
+It also spells out the 5 key steps you need to take to get a successful online store fully off the ground.

 1. Pick the right type of products to sell

 This may sound obvious, but picking the ‘right’ type of products to sell is absolutely essential to the success of your store.
-However, I’m not talking about ‘quality’ here – you should clearly avoid selling poor-quality goods!

 Instead, I’m talking about the uniqueness of your products.

-This is because when you set up an online store, you are competing with a large number of hugely popular sites selling a vast range of products (eBay, Amazon, Etsy etc.).
+This is because when you set up an online store, you are competing with a large number of hugely popular sites selling a vast range of products — eBay, Amazon, Etsy etc.

 For example, instead of selling a guitar that is widely available on Amazon, you might consider selling an instrument that is harder to find online — but for which you know there is strong demand.